Do good

 People often ask about the inspiration behind the name Engarde for Good.
 En garde is the French phrase used in fencing that means “Get ready!” or “Take your position!” a command called out by referees before a match begins.
 We chose this name to reflect our readiness to step forward and meet challenges whenever help is needed.

-Founded by 18 year old Stewart S. Lee, Engarde for Good was born out of the realization that student athletes balancing academics and sports often face unexpected obstacles that can lead to discouragement or setbacks.
+Founded by 18-year-old American fencer Stewart S. Lee, Engarde for Good was born out of the realization that student athletes balancing academics and sports often face unexpected obstacles that can lead to discouragement or setbacks.
 In particular, high school athletes struggle with the heavy financial burden of training and equipment costs while also managing the intense stress of college admissions.
 Through both personal experience and research, we recognized that the need for mental and emotional support in this journey is greater than ever.

 At its core, Engarde for Good seeks to reduce the financial barriers of fencing by recirculating clean, gently used equipment, reducing environmental waste while providing opportunities to donate or trade gear with those in need.
 Beyond this, we aim to support athletes as they transition to college and beyond, helping them overcome career uncertainties and build a mentorship network through connections across diverse backgrounds.